easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### DGL

-DGL is an easy-to-use, high performance and scalable Python package for deep learning on graphs.
+DGL is an simple-to-use, high performance and scalable Python package for deep learning on graphs.
 DGL is framework agnostic, meaning if a deep graph model is a component of an end-to-end application, the rest of the logics can be implemented in any major frameworks, such as PyTorch, Apache MXNet or TensorFlow.

 *homepage*: <https://www.dgl.ai>